 Fishery and Stock Trends

 Recent Trend in Biomass or

 Proxy Appears to be increasing

 Recent Trend in Fishing

 Intensity or Proxy Appears to be decreasing

 Other Abundance Indices -

 Trends in Other Relevant Catches in New Zealand increased from the early 1980s to a

-Indicator or Variables peak in the early 2000s but have declined from highs of 319 t
+Indicator or Variables peak in the early 2000s but have declined from highs of 319 t to

-to 74-103 t in between 2005-06 and 2012-13.
-This decline in
+67-103 t in between 2005-06 and 2012-13, and 44 t in 2013-14.

-catch coincides with a decline in longline fishing effort.
+This decline in catch coincides with a decline in longline fishing

+effort, and for the last year, a ban on shark finning.

 Projections and Prognosis

-Stock Projections or Prognosis The stock is likely to increase if e levels ffort remains at current
+Stock Projections or Prognosis The stock is likely to increase if e ffort remains at current levels

 Probability of Current Catch or

 TACC causing Biomass to Soft Limit: Unknown

 remain below or to decline Hard Limit: Unknown

 below Limits

 Probability of Current Catch or

 TACC causing Overfishing to Unknown

 continue or to commence

-Assessment Methodology and Evaluation
+Assessment Methodology and

 Assessment Type Level 2- Partial Quantitative Stock Assessment: Standardised

 CPUE indices and other fishery indicators

 Assessment Method Indicator analyses

-Assessment Dates Latest assessment: 2014 Next assessment:
+Assessment Dates Latest assessment: 2014 Next assessment: Unknown

-Unknown

-Overall assessment quality rank 1 - High Quality
+Overall assessment quality 1 - High Quality

+rank

 Main data inputs (rank) - Distribution

-- - Species composition 1 - High quality
+- Species composition 1 - High quality

 - Size and sex ratio

 - Catch per unit effort

 Data not used (rank) N/A

 Changes to Model Structure

-and Assumptions -
+and Assumptions nptions -

-Major Sources of Uncertainty Catch recording before 2005 may not be accurate
+Major Sources of Uncertainty Major Sources of Uncertainty Catch recording before 2005 may not be accurate

 Qualifying Comments

 -